 - The Tomb Raider series uses these a lot, both to define the outer edges of outdoor levels (unclimbable cliffs) and occasionally to prevent backtracking (slides down really steep slopes).

 - Borderlands has this in many areas.
 Falling off a cliff results in instant death, even though you can survive the fall most likely.
-Jakkob's Cove also kills your character if you try to jump off a cliff to get down to the docks as a shortcut and going too far out in the water also kills you.
+Jakob's Cove also kills your character if you try to jump off a cliff to get down to the docks as a shortcut, and going too far out in the water also kills you.

-- Somewhat averted in Multiplayer in Halo 2, where super jumping (due to a patch gone right on xbox live) DOESN'T kill the player, even though they may fall in excess of 50 metres.
-Or how easy it is to get on the outside of the maps and fall off.
+- Somewhat averted in multiplayer in Halo 2, where super jumping (due to a patch gone right on Xbox Live) DOESN'T kill the player, even though they may fall in excess of 50 metres.
+Comes in handy with how easy it is to get on the outside of the maps and fall off.

 - Half-Life 2 has a rooftop chase sequence near the beginning.
-Even if the player manages to slow their descent, or jump down from ledge to ledge, if their feet touch the ground, they're instantly killed (as if from a fatal fall).
-The expansion Episode 2 adds lush outdoor environments with mountain vistas and sprawling forests... but the player will often find his progress restrained by unclimbable cliffs that surround the valley Gordon Freeman stands in.
+Even if you manage to slow your descent or jump down from ledge to ledge, if your feet touch the ground you're instantly killed (as if from a fatal fall).
+Episode Two adds lush outdoor environments with mountain vistas and sprawling forests... but you will often find your progress restrained by unclimbable cliffs that surround the valleys you traverse.